genhayes/Pathological_Image_Analysis/README.md

 # Pathological Image Analysis
+Image analysis pipelines for double stained urothelial carcinoma samples featuring the watershed-based algorithm and template matching techniques.

 ## Structure
-All functions can be found in MAIN_Functions.py
+- All functions can be found in MAIN_Functions.py.

-Scripts starting with many_ loop through batches of files.
+- Scripts starting with many_ loop through batches of files.

-Scripts starting with MAIN are the final pipelines.
+- Scripts starting with MAIN are the final pipelines.

 ## Abstract
 To overcome current limitations in the simultaneous analysis of immunohistochemistry stains in a single tissue section,